 Do you think your home has penetrating damp?

 Penetrating damp can be witnessed in buildings of any age when there is excessive rain to face or older structures with porous bricks or blocked gutters and cracked roofing.
-Whichever the case, penetrative damp can bring about serious ill effects to the building as well as livelihood.
-Penetrative damp is nothing but rain water penetrating the masonry.
+Whatever the situation, penetrative damp can seriously harm both the structure and the occupants.
+Penetrative damp is nothing but rainwater penetrating the masonry.

-Penetrative damp Also known as rain penetration, it is caused by the horizontal movement of moisture or rain water seeping through the walls at random points at all levels of a building, forming isolated patches of dampness on external walls after heavy rain.
-Rain penetration affects poorly installed wall-ties or cavity walls, internal walls and buildings with solid wall construction.
+Penetrative damp is also known as rain penetration and it is caused by the horizontal movement of moisture or rainwater seeping through the walls at random points at all levels of a building, forming isolated patches of dampness on external walls after heavy rain.
+Rain penetration affects poorly installed wall ties or cavity walls, internal walls and buildings with solid wall construction.

 Signs of Penetrative Damp